You can discover this powerful book on almost every list of recommended literature about personal productivity and self-development.

 “The Compound Effect is the principle of reaping huge rewards from a series of small, smart choices.”

-The small choices we make everyday impact the results we experience in the future.
+So it means that the small choices we make everyday impact the results we experience in the future.

 But give it two or three years and the differences can blow you away.

 So, what are some small choices you could be making on a daily basis, that could compound into positive changes for you in the future?
-Write them down, and get committed.

 Repeating simple daily disciplines has big payoffs while repeating simple errors in judgment creates problems and leads you away from success.